jtownson/swakka/readme.md

 ```

 Note, if your Swagger API definition includes a ```basePath```, this will be prefixed to the URL for the swagger file.
+i.e. if you start your app and /swagger.json gives you a 404, remember you might need to add the API base path.

 ### API security